OB-IPSL/CarbonMonitorAviation/README.md

-fr24.xlsx
 Author: Olivier Boucher

+Contains file fr24.xlsx

 Daily CO2 emissions computed from FlightRadar24 data.
-File is updated monthly at the bginning of the month.
+File is updated monthly at the beginning of the month.